Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Homebrewing is legalized in the United States".</h2 head><h3 quote align='center'>"On this day in 1979, homebrewing was officially legalized.
-In October 1978 U.S. Pres.
-Jimmy Carter signed HRT 1337, a relatively average transportation bill.
-Hidden within the bill, however, one amendment made homebrewing beer and wine legal, allowing hobbyists to brew 100 gallons of alcohol on an annual basis.
-The American craft beer revolution had been underway since the 1960s, and the legalization of homebrewing further spurred the movement along.
-Vibrant brewing festivals and competitions were established, and the American Homebrewers Association formed at the end of 1978.
-Read today's edition of Today in History > >".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Ban on African National Congress lifted".</h2 head><h3 quote align='center'>"On this day in 1990, South African President F.W. de Klerk lifted the 30-year ban on the African National Congress, resulting in the release from prison of Nelson Mandela and marking the beginning of the end of apartheid.".</h3 quote></h3 OTD